amanrai31/JavaScript/README.md

 2. With a file path (e.g. <script src="/jsLogic/myScript.js"></script>)
 3. Without any path

+---
+What JS can do
+1. JS can Change/Show/Hide HTML content.
+2. JS can change HTML styles (CSS).

 ### How JS displays data

 1. Using innerHTML.
 [Common way- document.getElementById(id)]